-Our cultural landscape is ancient; we strive to promote our First Nation culture, our identity, history and story.
-The exhibition and display to how we showcase it and how we manage our Traditional artifacts
+Our cultural landscape is ancient.
+We strive to promote our Aboriginal culture, our identity, history and story.
+The exhibition and display areas will provide opportunity showcase and manage traditional artefacts

-- Valuing and elevating our First Nation culture - An innovated vision for managing First Nation culture and heritage - Facilitate development and planning applications for art and cultural spaces and initiatives - Promoting the distinct culture of the First Nation people - Establish a cultural festival and events umbrella - Develop a public art plan - Seek out opportunities to build culture into our key infrastructure projects and bring First Nation art to the forefront - Attracting and retaining First Nation artists and creative industries
+- Valuing and elevating our Aboriginal culture - An innovated vision for managing Aboriginal culture and heritage - Facilitate planning and development for art and cultural spaces and initiatives. - Promoting the distinct culture of the Aboriginal people - Establish a cultural festival and events umbrella - Develop a public art plan - Seek out opportunities to build culture into our key infrastructure projects and bring Aboriginal art to the forefront - Attracting and retaining Aboriginal artists and creative industries